 Final Thoughts On Visiting Puglia

-If you’re planning a trip to Italy, exploring some of the southern regions comes highly recommended.
+Exploring some of the southern regions is highly recommended if you’re planning a trip to Italy.
 Puglia is an absolute gem, with loads of amazing places to visit.